simonehagey/orbdot/docs/source/getting_started.rst

 The Settings File
 -----------------
 This ``.json`` file is the primary input required by the :class:`~orbdot.star_planet.StarPlanet` class.
-It specifies the path names for the data, the desired nested sampling implementation and settings, the system information file, directories for saving results, and priors.
+It provides the path names for the data and system information files, directories for saving results, and the desired nested sampling settings and priors.

-The first part of the settings file specifies important path names with the following keys:
+The first section of the settings file specifies important path names with the following keys:

 .. list-table::
    :header-rows: 1